-As they approach the building, Chris Hixon, the school’s athletic director, is entering the doors at the west end of the building.
+As they approach the building, they see Chris Hixon, the school’s athletic director, entering the doors at the west end of the building.
 He runs down the hallway toward the east end of the building as Cruz is leaving the area around rooms 1214 and 1215.
 Cruz shoots Hixon, who tries to get some cover by crawling to a nearby doorway between the elevator and the men’s restroom.

 Hixon is alive as he is pulled toward the west doors by law enforcement at approximately 2:33:43.
 He is helped onto a golf cart and transported to the triage area.
 He later dies from his wounds.

 Feis leaves McKenna at Building 13 and heads to Building 12 where he parks his golf cart.
 Feis approaches the door on the west side of the building that is a direct entry into the west stairwell.

 Feis opens the door to the stairwell and immediately comes face-to-face with Cruz.
 Cruz shoots Feis, fatally wounding him.